Deep Into the Sixties Titelbild

 Für 26,31 € vorbestellen

-‘My goodness, [the series] rockets along: every page contains something surprising, something funny, something sad' CRAIG BROWN, THE TIMES
+‘My goodness, [the series] rockets along: every page contains something surprising, something funny, something sad' CRAIG BROWN, SUNDAY TIMES

-A definitive portrait of Britain in the throes of the Swinging Sixties, the new instalment in David Kynaston’s legendary 'Tales of a New Jerusalem' series – named one of the best non-fiction works of the 21st century by The Times
+The sixth book in the celebrated ‘Tales of a New Jerusalem’ series – named one of the best books of the 21st century by the Sunday Times

 It’s the heart of the Sixties in Britain – the Beatles and the Stones vie at the top of the charts, England win the World Cup, and optimism and patriotism percolate through the streets.
-But this is not the full story of mid-Sixties Britain.
-Disaffection on the political left increasingly focuses on the escalating Vietnam War; and the ambitious hopes of Harold Wilson’s Labour government start to founder on the precarious state of the pound.
+But this is not the full story of those years.
+Disaffection on the political left increasingly focuses on the escalating Vietnam War; and the ambitious hopes of Harold Wilson’s Labour government start to founder on the parlous state of the pound.

 This was a time of looking both backwards and forwards – sweeping reforms to secondary education, huge swathes of urban redevelopment, and the irresistible rise of a confident, free-spending youth culture.
 Yet everyday life for many, especially beyond the big cities, bore striking resemblance to decades earlier.